Search for heavy Majorana neutrinos in the $\tau$ final state at proton-electron colliders: Results

-After the preselection, the BDT cut is optimized according to the signal statistical significance calculated by Eq.~(\ref{eqn:statSgf}) for each mass case.
+After the preselection, the BDT selection is optimized according to the signal statistical significance calculated by Eq.~(\ref{eqn:statSgf})~\cite{cowan2012discovery, ATLAS:2020yaz, Bhattiprolu:2020mwi} for each mass case.

-where $N_s$ ($N_b$) is the number of signal (total background) events after all selection cuts.
+where $N_s$ ($N_b$) is the number of signal (total background) events after all selections.

-In Table~\ref{tab:allEffHad}, we show selection efficiencies of preselection and BDT cuts for both the signal with representative $m_N$ assumptions and background processes at the LHeC and FCC-eh for the hadronic $\tau_h$ final state.
-Selection efficiencies for the leptonic $\tau_\ell$ final state are shown in Table~\ref{tab:allEffLep}.
-The total selection efficiency is the product of preselection and BDT cut efficiencies.
-The number of signal or background events after all cuts can be calculated by multiplying the production cross section, collider luminosity and total selection efficiency.
+In Table~\ref{tab:allEffHad}, we show selection efficiencies of preselection and BDT requirements. for both the signal with representative $m_N$ assumptions and background processes at the LHeC and FCC-eh for the hadronic $\tau_h$ final state.
+Selection efficiencies for the leptonic $\tau_\mu$ final state are shown in Table~\ref{tab:allEffLep}.
+The total selection efficiency is the product of preselection and BDT selection efficiencies.
+The number of signal or background events after all selections can be calculated by multiplying the production cross section, collider luminosity and total selection efficiency.